© All Rights Reserved AAY

 |Rainfall||40 mm||36 mm||38 mm||46 mm||70 mm||77 mm||64 mm||58 mm||42 mm||32 mm||49 mm||43 mm|

 The Henri Coandă International Airport (OTP/LROP) is located a short distance north of the city and is Romania's busiest airport.
-Most low-cost airlines fly into nearby Aurel Vlaicu International Airport (BBU), in Băneasa.
+Now, the low-cost airlines fly also into Henri Coandă International Airport (OTP/LROP) .
+Aurel Vlaicu Airport (Baneasa) is used now just for private jets and charters.

 Numerous airlines serve these airports, from many European destinations and some cities further away, including New York.
 Tarom is the national airline with an extensive network.
 They also fly to several domestic destinations, including Timisoara and Constanta.